aeverj/RTDllHijack/README_EN.md

-# AGHD
+# RTDllHijack

-AGHD is a tool that parses PE file import tables and generates hijackable DLL source code.
+RTDllHijack is a tool that parses PE file import tables and generates hijackable DLL source code.

 ## Features